 NMPF strongly supports efforts to pass agriculture labor reform that provides permanent legal status to current workers and their families and gives dairy farmers access to a workable guestworker program.

-The dairy industry is committed to the safe transportation of bulk milk and finished products but must often navigate a patchwork of different weight limitations and other logistics requirements across states and regions.
-NMPF advocates for efficient transportation policy solutions that ensure the safe movement of milk while also recognizing that milk is a perishable commodity that haulers must move quickly from the farm to the processing plant.
+NMPF also advocates for efficient transportation policy solutions that ensures the safe movement of milk, recognizing that milk is a perishable commodity that haulers must move quickly from the farm to the processing plant.

 Dairy farmers have demanding jobs and face many challenges to maintaining their mental health.
 For many, farming isn’t just an occupation—it’s an identity, culture and family foundation.
 Operating a business with many variables beyond one’s control, including weather, commodity prices and trade disruptions, puts farmers at a higher risk of experiencing financial, physical and emotional stress.
 Also, many rural communities where dairy producers live and farm have limited access to mental health care services.